 Ben Ezra Synagogue

-The Synagogue of Ben Ezra in Cairo was originally named El-Shamieen Church, and is situated today behind the "Hanging church".
+The Synagogue of Ben Ezra in Cairo was initially named El-Shamieen Church and is situated today behind the "Hanging church."

 The Synagogue once had an old copy of the Old Testament, and it was said that Ezra the Prophet (Al-Azir) had written it.
 Yet, It is believed that the site of the Synagogue where the box of Baby Moses was found.

-It is built in the shape of a basilica (rectangle), consisting of 2 floors; the 1st dedicated to the men while the 2nd is dedicated to the women.
+It is built in the shape of a basilica (rectangle) and consists of 2 floors: the 1stis is dedicated to men, while the 2nd is to women.
 The entrance is situated on the north side.

 The 1st floor:

-It is rectangular in shape, measuring 17m in length and 11.3m wide.
-It is divided into 3 parts, the largest being the middle one (4.75 m in width); these parts are divided by steel bars painted in a marble-like color.
+It is rectangular, measuring 17m in length and 11.3m wide.
+It is divided into three parts, the largest being the middle one (4.75 m in width); these parts are separated by steel bars painted in a marble-like color.

-There is a memorial Stella located in front of the platform.
-In the middle of this Stella is a top part consisting of 2 semi-arches carried on 3 pillars, with a height of 85cm. there are 2 rooms on each side of the Holy Ark on the 1st floor.
+A memorial, Stella, is located in front of the platform.
+In the middle of this Stella is a top part consisting of 2 semi-arches carried on three pillars, with a height of 85cm.
+On the 1st floor, two rooms are on each side of the Holy Ark.

 The Most Important Decorations of the Synagogue:

-This decoration goes back to the Turkish Period.
-It is clearly seen in the side halls with patterns such as star patterns, pentagonal patterns, and rectangles.
+This decoration dates back to the Turkish period period.
+It is seen in the side halls, with patterns such as stars, pentagons, and rectangles.

-Used as a background for the geometrical patterns, they are also found around the Star of David in the middle of the ceiling.
-Here is a mixture of the Hatai and the Roman decorations, which are floral patterns and are called "Ottoman Arabesque".
-This decoration includes floral patterns, palmettos, and lotus flowers.
+Floral patterns surround the geometrical designs, also used as a background for the Star of David in the middle of the ceiling.
+The floral patterns are a mixture of the Hatai and Roman decorations, called "Ottoman Arabesque."
+This decoration includes floral designs, palmettos, and lotus flowers.

 The southeastern side of the top of the Torah closet is decorated with stalactites, on top of which is a semi-circle with ray decorations.
-The frame of the Torah Ark is a mimic decoration and on each of the two sides are 2 wooden columns with geometrical patterns.
-The 2 columns have stalactite capitals of the Ottoman period.
+The Torah Ark's frame is a mimic decoration; on each side are two wooden columns with geometrical patterns.
+The two columns have Ottoman-period stalactite capitals.